-Hospital Ratings (5-star, 3-star, 1-star) for over 30 diseases & inpatient procedures: Stroke, back surgery, COPD, diabetes, gall bladder surgery (cholecystectomy), bowel obstruction, GI Bleed, hip fracture repair, hip replacement, total knee replacement, prostate removal, TURP, hysterectomy (listed under gynecologic surgeries), respiratory failure, pneumonia, cardiac bypass, heart attack, heart failure, angioplasty, defibrillator, pacemaker, valve surgery, sepsis, pancreatitis, pulmonary embolism, abdominal aneurysm, stomach surgery, peripheral vascular bypass & more.
+HealthGrades Hospital Ratings (5-star, 3-star, 1-star) for 2023 on over 30 diseases & inpatient procedures: Stroke, back surgery, COPD, diabetes, gall bladder surgery, bowel obstruction, GI Bleed, hip fracture repair, hip replacement, total knee replacement, prostate removal, TURP, hysterectomy (listed under gynecologic surgeries), respiratory failure, pneumonia, cardiac bypass, heart attack, heart failure, angioplasty, defibrillator, pacemaker, valve surgery, sepsis, pancreatitis, pulmonary embolism, abdominal aneurysm, stomach surgery, peripheral vascular bypass & more.
 Probably Medicare-only data for most conditions, although some states provide maternity, appendectomy, and bariatric surgery (gastric bypass) data.
 More extensive list than the federal government’s site.
 Publicly-traded company.
-Most data in 2018 ratings are from Medicare patients, from 2018 to 2020.
+Most data in 2023 ratings are from Medicare patients, from 2018 to 2020.
 Patient satisfaction ratings (2020-2021 data) are featured by HealthGrades.
 One hospital at time, unfortunately.
 No longer Editor’s Pick, since HealthGrades removed the 3-year patient volume, and actual mortality or complication rates compared to predicted.
 Mostly, the site shows which ratings awards were given to the hospital by HealthGrades – a fee likely was required for publicizing the award.

-The Leapfrog Group, an employer-based coalition, asks hospitals to voluntarily report how closely they follow recommended quality and safety practices, including Evidence-Based Hospital Referral for high-risk procedures.
-CLICK on the blue [i] to the right of each green bar chart to find out if your hospital meets survival expectations and volume standards of 120 for aortic valve replacement; 50 High-Risk Delivery-Neonatal ICU patients per year.
-Info on infection rates and early elective cesarean deliveries also reported.
-Many hospitals participate; easy to compare.
-Updated for 2016, but period covered is unclear.
-Leapfrog was a pioneer in getting ratings in the public eye
+The Leapfrog Group, an employer-based coalition, asks hospitals to voluntarily report how closely they follow recommended quality and safety practices.
+CLICK on the Show Info arrow underneath each green bar chart to find additional important information.
+You will find actual rates of performance,and whether the hospital you’re interested in, meets volume standards for certain complex surgeries.
+Many, but unfortunately not all hospitals participate; easy to compare.
+Updated Spring 2022.
+The period covered is unclear.
+Leapfrog was a pioneer in getting ratings in the public eye.

-Find accredited hospitals and facilities through the Healthcare Facilities Accreditation Program (HFAP), founded by the American Osteopathic Association, lists names of acute hospitals and their laboratories, critical access hospitals, office-based and other ambulatory surgery centers; behavioral health, and primary stroke centers, that are accredited under the HFAP program.
+Find accredited hospitals and facilities through the Healthcare Facilities Accreditation Program.
+HFAP, founded by the American Osteopathic Association, lists names of acute hospitals and their laboratories, critical access hospitals, office-based and other ambulatory surgery centers; behavioral health, and primary stroke centers, that are accredited under the HFAP program.
 Competitor to the Joint Commission.
 Search function works best if you apply filters to type of facility (“program type”) and location.
 Look for the funnel icon.

-This directory identifies birth centers accredited by the Commission for the Accreditation of Birth Centers.
+This birthing directory identifies birth centers accredited by the Commission for the Accreditation of Birth Centers (CABC).
 Standards are set by the American Association of Birth Centers (AABC).
-Birthing centers practice midwifery (midwives) and take a wellness and holistic approach to pregnancy and maternity care
+Birthing centers practice midwifery (midwives) and take a wellness and holistic approach to pregnancy and maternity care.

-The National Cancer Institute (NCI), part of NIH, has designated Cancer Centers, and Comprehensive Centers (69 total in 35 states and DC).
-Search database by state, region or name.
-NCI-designated cancer centers are characterized by scientific excellence and are research-oriented.
-Not all states have one
+Find a Cancer Center.
+The National Cancer Institute (NCI) has designated Cancer Centers, and Comprehensive Centers.
+There are 71 total in 37 states and DC.
+(Not all states have one.)
+Search by state, region or name.
+NCI-designated cancer centers display scientific excellence and are research-oriented.
+The National Cancer Institute is part of the National Institutes of Health (NIH).

-American College of Surgeons offers the Commission on Cancer Hospital Locator shows Accredited Cancer Programs.
-The Commission on Cancer search tool helps you find Cancer Centers or Surgeons – Search by zip code (or city and state) and up to a 100 mile driving distance.
+Commission on Cancer Hospital Locator shows Accredited Cancer Programs.
+The Commission on Cancer search tool helps you find Cancer Centers or Surgeons.
+Search by zip code (or city or state) and up to a 100 mile driving distance.
 Facilities are accredited by the Commission on Cancer (CoC) of the American College of Surgeons.
-Accreditation of a cancer center is based on ability to comply with established CoC standards
+Accreditation of a cancer center is based on ability to comply with established CoC standards.

 Joint Commission Disease-Specific Care – Certified Hospitals helps you find hospitals that have achieved Certification or Advanced Certification in any of about 9 programs.
 Advanced certification in stroke care (Primary Stroke Centers or two other stroke designations) is the most common.
-Other advanced certification programs are in hip and knee, heart failure, inpatient diabetes, perinatal services or ventricular assist devices.
+Other advanced certification programs are in hip and knee, inpatient diabetes, perinatal services, and ventricular assist devices.
 Add-on certification is available for palliative care and primary care medical home.
 Many are listed as having Advanced programs.
 The Joint Commission is the leading accrediting body for hospitals.

-Find rehabilitation hospitals that are accredited by CARF – The Commission on Accreditation of Rehabilitation Facilities offers the ability to do an online search for accredited facilities with specific rehab programs you may be interested in.
+Find rehabilitation hospitals that are accredited by CARF – The Commission on Accreditation of Rehabilitation Facilities.
+CARF offers the ability to do an online search for accredited facilities with specific rehab programs you may be interested in.
 Select Program Focus to search for Addictions, Brain Injury, Mental Health, Integrated Substance Use Disorder and Mental Health, Opioid Treatment, Spinal Cord, Stroke Specialty Services, and more.
 Choose Age Group to search for older adult focus or children.
-Search engine is either simple (just zip code) or very complicated because of its detail, abbreviations and multiple choices
+Search engine is either simple (just put in state or zip code) or very complicated because of its detailed program choices.
+Updated 2022.